lillianwang112/chinese-learning-app/README.md

 ### Step 3: Import into the App
 1. In the app, click **"Import Deck"**
-2. Select the JSON file you downloaded
+2. Select one or more JSON files
-3. The vocabulary will be added to your deck!
+3. If you select multiple files, choose to import them as **separate decks** or **combine into one**
+4. Optionally assign them directly to a folder during import
-4. Repeat for any other topics you want to study
+5. Repeat for any other topics you want to study

 ### Step 4: Start Learning! 🎉
 - Click **"Study"** to review with flashcards